-A good path now descends steadily heading east through meadows to Chalbermatten (6,906-ft. / 2,105-meters), with an old defunct restaurant, at 9.0 miles.
+A good path now descends steadily, heading east through meadows to Chalbermatten (6,906-ft.), the site of a defunct restaurant, at 9.0 miles.
 The Findel Glacier, Riffelalp and Gornergrat dominate the view to the east.

-Beyond Chalbermatte the trail continues it moderate descending traverse, passing the Zmutt reservoir and then traveling through pastures to Zmutt at 10.2 miles.
+Beyond Chalbermatte the trail continues it moderate descent, passing above the Zmutt reservoir and then traveling through pastures to Zmutt at 10.2 miles.
 The small village is a popular lunch spot and a favorite destination for tourist seeking a short walk from Zermatt.
 (See the Zmutt Loop hike for more information.)

-For the rest of the hike you will see many people on the trail, which descends along a wide, pleasant track passing some old buildings and grain storehouses.
+The remainder of the hike follows a popular trail descending along a wide, pleasant track that pass some old buildings and grain storehouses.
 At 10.6 miles the trail drops steeply down a few switchbacks and then curves left (northeast) as it heads back to Zermatt.

 Reach the south end of Zermatt at 11.9 miles.
 From here you can either hop on an electric shuttle bus (fee required) or walk 0.4 miles through town to the start of the trail for a 12.3 miles hike.
-(When in doubt, follow signs pointing to the Zermatt Bahnhoff.)
+(When in doubt, follow signs pointing to the Zermatt Bahnhof.)

-Walk about 0.1 mile (500-ft.) up Chrum alley to Triftweg, bearing left where the alley splits.
 As you head up the alley you will see signs indicating you are on Chrum and pointing toward the trails to Trift, Alterhaupt, Hohbalm and Arbenbach.
 At 0.1 miles the alley splits.
 Bear left at the split and about 500-ft. further along turn left onto Triftweg, a paved walkway, marked with a blue metal sign embedded in the stone wall running along the right side of the street.
 Follow the hiking directions above.

 Other Hiking Regions in: